Skip to Content

 Friday, Sept.
 26

-1:00-4:00 PM – West Harlem Environmental Justice Tour
+1:00-4:00 PM – West Harlem Environmental Justice Tour SOLD OUT!

-WE ACT for Environmental Justice will be hosting a series of free and informative environmental justice walking tours of historic West Harlem on Friday, September 26th.
-This outdoor walking tour will provide you with a deeper understanding of environmental and climate justice, including the issues we are facing here in New York City.
+We will be offering Climate Week NYC 2025 attendees free and informative environmental justice walking tours of historic West Harlem on Friday, September 26th.
+This outdoor walking tour may last up to 2 hours, depending on the number of questions asked (and we encourage questions!), though you are not obligated to complete it.
+The tour will provide you with a deeper understanding of environmental and climate justice, and the issues we are facing here in New York City.
 It will showcase some of the work we have done in the community as well as give an overview of what our organization is currently working on.

+If you already signed up for a tour, please be sure to arrive at our office at least 15-minutes before your tour starts for a brief orientation.
 Our office is located on the Second Floor of 1854 Amsterdam Avenue, which is at the intersection of 152nd & Amsterdam, and accessible via the C train at 155th; the 1 train at 157th; and the A, C, B, & D trains at 145th).
 The tour will end on West 125 Street, near Broadway (and the 1 train at 125th).
-Reach out to info@weact.org if you have questions.
-RSVP
+Reach out to Chris at chris@weact.org if you have questions.

 EVENTS WE ACT IS PARTICIPATING IN